c-o-pr/ddrescue-helper/README.md

 ## TODOs Robustness

+- [ ] XXX Option handling is bone-headed, refactor
+- [ ] XXX is_device() (actual) needs to be distinguished from is /dev
+- [ ] XXX CHECK FOR EXISTING MATCHING MAP CAN'T DETECT source V. destination reversal or ambiguity.
 - [ ] XXX The -Z zap read test relies on dd exit status.
-Better to inspect the block read for contents
+Better to inspect the block read for contents?
 - [ ] ADD Regression test suite
 - [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the map file due to ambiguous whitespace
 - [ ] XXX When a partition is cloned, its volume UUID needs to be updated, but no utility to does this in Ventura+ (Linux?).
 CCC used to offer a helper; now it's a UI option.